jones58/jobseeker/README.md

 - Used React and Vite.
 I really like using React for the ability to split a complex site into components.
 Whilst this is a relatively simple single-page site, the ability to split code into silos is very useful and keeps the code clean and organised.

+- Used Tailwind CSS for styling - again, a really quick solution that enables rapid prototyping.

 ## To do

 - remove from list when clicked - live.
 Use state to do this i think, maybe separate list.